eth-cscs/abcpy/doc/source/getting_started.rst

 2. Getting Started
 ==================

-Here, we explain how to use ABCpy to quntify parameter uncertainty of a model given some observed dataset.
+Here, we explain how to use ABCpy to quntify parameter uncertainty of a probabbilistic model given some observed dataset.

 If you are new to uncertainty quantification using Approximate Bayesian Computation (ABC), we recommend you to start with the `Parameters as Random variables`_ section.
 If you would like to see all features in action together, check out `Complex perturbation kernels`_.

 Parameters as Random variables
 ~~~~~~~~~~~~~~~~~~~~~~

-As an example, if we have measurements of the height of a group of grown up human and it is also known that a Gaussian distribution is appropriate to model these kind of observations, then our observed dataset would be measurement of heights and the model would be Gaussian.
+As an example, if we have measurements of the height of a group of grown up human and it is also known that a Gaussian distribution is an appropriate probabbilistic model to model these kind of observations, then our observed dataset would be measurement of heights and the probabbilistic model would be Gaussian.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py
     :language: python